Voice and Tone

 Researchers tested the model against official influenza surveillance systems and showed it accurately forecasts the disease’s evolution up to six weeks in advance—significantly earlier than other models.

 Make it personal and real.
 We are an inclusive, mission-driven organization.
 Include authentic details conveying the passion for our mission and what we stand for.
 Be conversational (tip: using contractions helps with that).
-Use first-person plural and second-person pronouns (“we,” “us,” “you”) whenever possible.
+Use first-person plural and second-person pronouns (“we,” “us,” “you”) whenever possible, as well as contractions such as “I’m” or “we’re.”
 This engages the reader in a direct, human way.

 A sentence like this:

 Students attending Northeastern get to do up to three, six-month co-ops during their time as an undergraduate.

 Feels more accessible when recast as second person:

 As an undergraduate student at Northeastern, you’ll get to do up to three six-month co-ops.